 Alan Scott was the first man of Earth to bear the mantle of the Green Lantern, although he wasn’t part of the intergalactic Green Lantern Corps.
 Scott wore a ring forged from magical metal that came to Earth from the heart of a star.

-Though his origins have changed several times over the years (we'll see what the hinted at return of the JSA in Doomsday Clock will bring) Scott has often been considered one of the greatest heroes of DC’s history, wielding a power connected to the same cosmic energy that powers the Green Lantern Corps.
+Though his origins have changed several times over the years, Scott has often been considered one of the greatest heroes of DC’s history, wielding a power connected to the same cosmic energy that powers the Green Lantern Corps.

 In some versions of the DC Universe, Scott’s daughter Jade has also been associated with the Green Lantern Corps, both through her energy powers and as an ally of Kyle Rayner.